a-liut/foglute/README.md

-# fogluted
+# foglute

-`fogluted` is a daemon tool that manges applications over a Kubernetes cluster.
+`foglute` is a daemon tool that manges applications over a Kubernetes cluster.
 For the application it manager, it decides the best placement possible and deploy them consequently.

 # Run

-`fogluted` is developed as a Go module.
+`foglute` is developed as a Go module.
 Run `go build` to produce the executable.

 Make sure to have `edgeusher`, `problog` and `kubectl` installed